rjray/notebook/writing/clojure-tsp.md

 the [Clojure](http://clojure.org/) programming language (a Lisp dialect written in Java and running on the JVM).

-The 2023 challenge will be well underway by the time I publish this.
+The 2023 challenge will be almost finished by the time I publish this.
 I generally have a problem early on in my effort: I don't get to use Clojure throughout the year, so each December I feel like I'm practically starting over.
 I spend the first few days madly going through the